borntofrappe/svelte-tutorial/README.md

 ## [Concentration](https://codepen.io/borntofrappe/pen/yLLVNME)

-A memory-based game in which cards are flipped and matched in pairs.
+Create a memory-based game in which cards are flipped and matched in pairs.

-**Tags**: utils, each, svg, transition

 ## [Infinity Maze](https://codepen.io/borntofrappe/pen/pooeyww)